 \end{example}

-{\black One important reason that makes Construction $\pi_A$ lattices distinguish themselves from other Construction A lattices with codes over $\mbb{Z}_q$ is the close connection to multilevel coding over prime fields $\mbb{F}_{p_l}$.
-This structure is exploited to show the following properties.} \begin{theorem} There exists a sequence of Construction $\pi_A$ lattices that is good for MSE quantization and good for channel coding under multistage decoding. \end{theorem} \begin{IEEEproof} See Appendix~\ref{apx:lattice_goodness}.
-The proof of the existence of lattices that are good for channel coding closely follows the proof by Forney in \cite{forney2000} instead of the Loeliger's proof in \cite{loeliger97}.
-The proof of the existence of lattices that are good for MSE quantization is a modification of a recent result by Ordentlich and Erez in \cite{ordentlich_erez_simple}. \end{IEEEproof}
+One important reason that makes Construction $\pi_A$ lattices distinguish themselves from other Construction A lattices with codes over $\mbb{Z}_q$ is the close connection to multilevel coding over prime fields $\mbb{F}_{p_l}$.
+This structure is exploited to show the following properties. {\black \begin{theorem} There exists a sequence of Construction $\pi_A$ lattices that is good for channel coding under multistage decoding. \end{theorem}